acksmaggart/eHostess/README.md

 4. NotePreprocessing: A module containing tools to manipulate text notes, usually in preparation for manual annotation in eHost.
 5. DevelopmentAids: This module cantains content that is useful for developers such as example `.knowtator` files, sample cardiology notes, eHost annotation schemas, etc.
 6. UnitTestDependencies: This directory contains files that are necessary to run the tests in the `UnitTests.py` module.

+The package also contains a `Documentation` directory whose contents can be used to produce HTML documentation pages using sphinx.
+To generate the documentation simply execute `make html` in the Documentation directory after installing sphinx.
+After executing `make` the documentation may then be found in the `Documentation/_build/` directory.